Luo people: Cuisine

 A popular Luo meal includes fish (rech) especially tilapia (ngege) and omena, usually accompanied with ugali (called kuon in Dholuo) and traditional vegetables like osuga and apoth.
 Traditional Luo diet consisted of kuon made of sorghum or millet accompanied by fish, meat, or vegetable stews.

 Religious customs

-Like many ethnic communities in Uganda, including the Langi, Acholi, and Alur, the Luo do not practice the ritual circumcision of males as initiation.
+Like many ethnic communities in Uganda, including the Acholi, and Alur, the Luo do not practice the ritual circumcision of males as initiation.

 Local churches include Legio Maria, Roho, Nomiya and Fweny among others.
 There are Luo Muslim communities, with a notable group living in Kisumu, Kenya.

 Marriage customs

 Historically, couples were introduced to each other by matchmakers, but this is not common now.
 Like many other communities in Kenya, marriage practices among the Luo have been changing and some people are moving away from the traditional way of doing things.

 The Luo successfully expanded their culture through intermarriage with other groups in the region, and many Luo today continue to marry outside the Luo community.
 This is mainly acceptable since it is an exogamous community with paternally and maternally restricted at clan level.
 The traditional marriage ceremony takes place in two parts, both involving the payment of a bride price by the groom.
 The first ceremony, the Ayie, involves a payment of money to the mother of the bride; the second stage involves giving cattle to her father.
 Often these two steps are carried out at the same time, and, as many modern Luos are Christians, a church ceremony often follows.